laidungtr/DLTAVPlayer/README.md

 @end

-/**
- add this code to your applicationDidEnterBackground (AppDelegate) for register to play audio in background */
+//add this code to your applicationDidEnterBackground (AppDelegate) for register to play audio in background
 + (void)DLTAVPlayerRegisterAudioInBackgroundMode:(UIApplication *)application;

-#pragma mark - Streaming Audio
+Streaming Audio
 //stream Audio Online With Streaming link
 + (void)DLTAVPlayer_PlayAudioWithStreamingLink:(NSString *)linkAudio;